UNDER DEVELOPMENT – NOT YET OPEN TO THE PUBLIC

 Turkey Run Church is located at 11635 Lancaster-Circleville Road, SW, in Lancaster, Ohio.

-From the corner of Main and Broad Streets in Lancaster, Ohio, head west on Main Street/Lincoln Avenue for about 1 mile.
-Turn right onto 188 West/Cedar Hill Road.
-Remain on 188 West for about 12 miles.
+From the corner of Main and Broad Streets in Lancaster, Ohio, drive west on Main Street/Lincoln Avenue for about 1 mile.
+Turn right onto 188 W (Cedar Hill Road).
+Drive approximately 12 miles.
 The lane for Turkey Run Church will be on the left.

 - Nineteenth-century church made of bricks constructed and fired on site.

-- Turkey Run Church contains retains its original pulpit and hand-grained pews which are a fine example of folk art painting.
+- Original pulpit and hand-grained pews which are a fine example of folk art painting.